 Etruscans defeated the Latins and became the kings of Rome.
 Before the Republic Rome The Kings of Rome Before the Roman Republic was formed, Rome was ruled by seven kings.

-The king was accumulated all the power and a was adviced by council of 300 men called the senate.
+The king had all the power and a was adviced by council of 300 men called the senate.
 Senators had little power during the Monarchy.

 Tarquin the Proud is considered the last king of Rome.
 He was a cruel so Romans and the senate rebelled and Tarquin left Rome.
 Then a new form of government was created: the Republic in 509 BC.